20 Raiders of Liez

 When Conall heard the guards shouting, he turned to Josah.
 “He’s leading the guards away.
 Grab the other end, and let’s go.”

 Josah picked up the crate and stepped out of the warehouse.
 With one hand balancing the body box, he slid the door shut one final time.
 They pivoted slightly, so they both faced forward.
-Running as quickly as they could, the boys made it to the shore unseen.
+Running as fast as they could, the boys made it to the shore unseen.

 They placed the crate inside the last longboat and pushed it into the water.
-The sky remained dark, but the bird stirred, waiting for the first light of the sun.
+The sky remained dark, but the birds stirred, waiting for the first light of the sun.
 “Josah, get in with Rolan and head home,”